dreiklangdev/Scilab-RL-goalderivative/README.md

 > **Research Claim 4** (Goalkinematic Observation Reduction)
 >
-> In goal-oriented RL training towards an optimal policy, by reducing the observation space to the goalderivative entries of the DGS vector of a *verbose* goal (e.g. multi-dimensional), the training can be successful, more efficient and more general.
+> In goal-oriented RL training towards an optimal policy, by reducing the observation space to the goalderivative entries of the DGS vector of a *verbose* goal (e.g. multi-dimensional and contextual), the training can be successful, more efficient and more general.

 (Experimental Proof)
 (fetchpush)